Nasreddine Dinet

 the Société des Peintres Orientalistes Society for French Orientalist Painters.
 He became so enchanted with Algeria and its culture, that he converted to Islam, and was proficient in Arabic.
 In addition to his paintings, he translated Arabic literature into French.
+After converting to Islam, he chose the name Nasr ad-Din, which means "defender of the Dīn".

 Biography

 Born in Paris, Alphonse-Étienne Dinet, was the son of a prominent French judge, Philippe Léon Dinet and Marie Odile Boucher.
 In 1865 his sister Jeanne, who would be his biographer, was born.

 From 1871, he studied at the Lycée Henry IV, where the future president Alexandre Millerand was also among the students.
 Upon graduation in 1881 he enrolled in the École nationale supérieure des Beaux-Arts and entered the studio of Victor Galland.
 The following year he studied under William Bouguereau and Tony Robert-Fleury at the Académie Julian.
 He also exhibited for the first time at the Salon des artistes français.